stelzinga/MF/Management_Framework.md

 - Limited Liability Company: an LLC refers to a Company that combines aspects of a Partnership and a Corporation (see below).
 It has the legal status of a Corporation but follows tax regulations of a Partnership or Sole Proprietorship.
 - Corporation: a Corporation is a specific form of Company which as a legal entity is separate from its Owners.
 Corporations perform the basic functions of a company (Operations) and often operate on a larger scale.
 Unlike all above forms, Corporations sell shares to the *public* which can include private entities like asset managers, pension funds, etc. By selling shares to public they relinquish ownership to *Shareholders*.
 The Shareholders are not personally liable for debt or actions taken by the Corporation.
 However, any losses will be reflected in the shares held.
 Shareholders are only the Owner.
 The people making decision for and within the company are its Management, specifically the Executives i.e., the senior management or C-suite Management Level (Chief Executive Officer, Chief Operating Officer, Chief Financial Officer, etc) all the way down to line Management who lead Staff.

 Above forms all assume Ventures whose main purpose is to increase profitability.
-There are of course other forms of Ventures that have different objectives.
+There are of course other forms of Ventures with different objectives.
 For example religious institutions, governmental or state owned institutions and charities.
 Such Ventures mostly follow the concepts of the Profile Tree: they provide some form of -potentially free- Service through Operations which can be continuously improved through Management.

 The Management Framework covers all above forms of company, but will, as often as possible assume the scope at the level of a Corporation as form of Venture.

 ### Agency Problem
-The Agency problem occurs when people (agents) making decisions on behalf of owners (principals) have a conflict of interest i.e., the decision is favourable for the agent but not the principal .
-For example, a Manager (agent) may have an interest to not merge with another company as it would reduce its sphere of influence, whereas from a profit maxmimisation perspective it would be in the interest of the Shareholder (principal) to merge.
+The Agency problem occurs when people (agents) making decisions on behalf of owners (principals) have a conflict of interest i.e., the decision is favourable for the agent but not the principal.
+For example, a Manager (agent) may have an interest to not merge with another company as it would reduce his sphere of influence, whereas from a profit maxmimisation perspective it would be in the interest of the Shareholder (principal) to merge.
 The Agency problem is inherent to a structure where ownership and decision making is decoupled i.e., in Corporations.
-In Corporations Executives make decisions in relation to investments, financing including taking on liabilities in the form of debt, and the decisions can be to the betterment of themselves and at the expense of shareholders, at a cost which is referred to at the Agency Cost (Larcker, 2021).
+In Corporations Executives make decisions in relation to investments, financing including taking on liabilities in the form of debt, and the decisions can be to the betterment of themselves but at the expense of shareholders, at a cost which is referred to at the Agency Cost (Larcker, 2021).
 The Agency cost can be substantial to investors.

 To decrease the Agency Cost a system of checks and balances is put in place across the Venture and this is called Corporate Governance (Larcker, 2021).